nemonik/hands-on-DevOps-gen2/README.md

         ...
 ```

 Each rule begins with a line that defines usually one sometimes more than one target followed by a colon and optionally a number of files or targets on which the target depends.
 Followed by a tab indented recipe comprised of one or more tab indented lines.
 When building source code, the target is a file, but in the instance where you want your makefile to run a series of commands that do not represent physical files on the file system you are executing what make considers a "phony" target.
 Phony targets are the name of the recipe.
-GNU Make provides a built-in target named `.PHONY` where you can explicitly declare your target to be phony by making it a prerequisite of it.
-This is what I've done above.
-The line could be skipped and the makefile will still work, but it does make the makefile more readable once you know what phony target is.
+GNU Make provides a built-in target named `.PHONY` where you can make your target a prerequisite of it thereby declaring your target to be phony.
+This is what I've done above for all of my targert.
+The `.PHONY` line could be skipped and the makefile will still work, but including the line makes the makefile more readable once you know what a phony target is.

 What follows next are the makefile's rules